Skip to content

 }

-Issue: - Predictability: Since block.timestamp is manipulable within a small range, miners can influence the winner selection. - Attack Vector: A miner could reorder transactions to ensure a specific outcome
+Issue: - Predictability: Since block.timestamp is manipulable within a small range, validators (or miners on PoW chains) can influence the winner selection. - Attack Vector: A validator (or miner on PoW) could reorder transactions to ensure a specific outcome

 pragma solidity ^0.8.0;